Learn What It Means to be a Wolverine

 Belen’s faculty is made up of men and women who are not only experts in their fields but are also passionate about what they teach and love sharing that passion and knowledge with their students.

-Our teachers are highly qualified, some with over 20 years of experience and 100 faculty members hold higher degrees in education.
-Our faculty also includes six Jesuit priests, one archdiocesan priest, two deacons, and one sister of the religious order of St. Philip Neri.
-It is no wonder our faculty strive to inspire our students to become not only avid 21st-century learners but also true “Men for Others."
+Our teachers are highly qualified, with some holding over 20 years of experience, and 100 faculty members hold higher degrees in education.
+Our faculty also includes six Jesuit priests, one archdiocesan priest, one deacon, and one sister of the religious order of St. Philip Neri.
+It is no wonder our faculty strives to inspire our students to become not only avid 21st-century learners but also true “Men for Others."

 • Athletics